ErickOF/ErickOF/README.md

 ### **About myself:**
 * I love to learn about anything (physics, maths, chemistry, astronomy, biology, culture, history, languages, sports, art, music, and so on) 😊
 * I'm trying to write my own blogs in [Medium](https://erickof.medium.com/) and [DEV](https://dev.to/erickof) about Computer Engineering stuff, and maybe artificial intelligence in the future, but there's a lot of work to do...
-* My native language is Spanish, but I'm learning English and French (German...
-German is in stand by or something like that 😂).
+* My native language is Spanish, but I'm learning English, French and German.

 <details>
   <summary>:zap: GitHub Stats</summary>